GodSpeeD-17/STM32F103C8T6_BareMetal/README.md

   - Power ON
   - Stack Pointer (SP) points to the top of SRAM (Vector Table Offset: 0x00)
   - Reset_Handler is called (Vector Table Offset: 0x01)
-    1. Copy ".data" section from FLASH to SRAM (.data referes to initialised variables)
+    1. Copy ".data" section from FLASH to SRAM (.data refers to initialized variables)
-    2. Initilise ".bss" section to 0 (.bss referes to uninitialised variables)
+    2. Initialize ".bss" section to 0 (.bss refers to uninitialized variables)
     3. Main function is called

 ## BareMetal Structure